rawles/edit.tf/README.md

 * [Adam Dawes](http://www.adamdawes.com/) adapted this code to make [a cool browser interface](http://www.uniquecodeanddata.co.uk/teletext76/bbc2-19830129/) for Jason's recovered frames, which enables you to select pages by page number and step through subpages.
-* An easy way to share frames is to tweet your editor URLs to us at [@edit_tf](https://twitter.com/edit_tf) and we'll convert it to an image and retweet it.
-This allows other people to see how frames are
-  constructed and learn from what you've done!
 * Heather Merrick uses the editor to prepare
   [Teletext News](https://teletextnews.com/).
 She describes the process in [an article](https://medium.com/@heathermerrick/teletext-news-behind-the-scenes-372ca36ec179).